Patriotic education in China: Effectiveness and results

 Today, younger generations of Chinese students and academics are seen as less likely to oppose the government's foreign policy belief that China's global position is being stymied by foreign pressures.
-Such widespread support for the Communist Party, or at least unwillingness to criticise its actions, is considered evidence that the Patriotic Education Campaign has served its purpose.
+Such widespread support for the Communist Party, or at least unwillingness to criticise its actions, is considered evidence that the patriotic education campaign has served its purpose.

 Higher levels of youth support for CCP governance, however, are only the most superficial indicator the PEC's success.
 Chinese youth today have also been found to be more likely than their 1990s counterparts to report that being Chinese is a core aspect of their personal identity, and more likely to have a negative opinion of other countries such as the US and Japan.

+The campaign, particularly the Patriotic Education Sites, contributed to the development of Red Tourism.
+The campaign also contributed to a boom in the development of museums in China.

 Competing international visions of the campaign

-International historiographical thought tends to posit the Patriotic Education Campaign as the most recent attempt of the CCP's to inculcate the Chinese populace with a belief in the party's supremacy.
+International historiographical thought tends to posit the patriotic education campaign as the most recent attempt of the CCP's to inculcate the Chinese populace with a belief in the party's supremacy.
 Viewed as a propaganda campaign, most non-Chinese commentators are critical of the campaign's indoctrinatory effect and have deemed it a tool employed by an authoritarian government in order to shore up support for its totalitarian and anti-democratic agenda.

 Others, particularly Chinese commentators, have defended the campaign, arguing that it does not seek to rewrite Chinese history in the manner that its critics have suggested, but that it merely reflects the historical realities of Chinese maltreatment at the hands of foreign powers and CCP operation to end Chinese humiliation.
-Such commentators have further argued that the PEC has only sought to foster an existing sense of Chinese nationalism and pride in national government, rather than coercively seeking to centre the position of the Communist Party in the public conception of national identity and thereby silence political dissent.
+Such commentators have further argued that the patriotic education campaign has only sought to foster an existing sense of Chinese nationalism and pride in national government, rather than coercively seeking to centre the position of the Communist Party in the public conception of national identity and thereby silence political dissent.